 I spotted it as I was leaving one weekend and internally shrieked!
 Eucalyptus is my favourite foliage and aside from buying plenty of the faux version, I now have a pot full of the real thing sitting on my dresser and I can’t help but be bedazzled by it.

 Homesense and Next home have some lovely faux greenery including faux eucalyptus sprigs- If you’re in the market for getting yourself a bunch.
 I like to incorporate it into my faux hydrangea vases too, It lifts the arrangement and gives a bit more interest.
-There’s so much greenery around at the moment, you could even take to the garden with your secateurs and clip off some sprigs to add to your indoor arrangements.
+Spring is in the air so there’s so much greenery around at the moment, you could even take to the garden with your secateurs and clip off some sprigs to add to your indoor arrangements.

 These leaf print storage boxes caught my eye on a recent “Home Sense day trip” and perfect for storing all kinds of bits and bobs.
 The smaller of the two was a bargain price of £3 in the clearance.
 I purchased these last week so get in there quick before they disappear forever.

 I’m pleased to say that Cacti and succulents are still all the rage.
 Lily and I recently repotted her collection into a larger bowl, giving them a little more breathing space, plus it looks adorable.
 You’ll need to use a special Cacti potting mix if you fancy doing the same.
 Often our spiky friends aren’t keen on being repotted and are happiest in the smallish pot they came in.
 However, during the growing season they can quickly become pot-bound and so it’s best to give them more room for further growth.

 Bring a touch of the greenery trend to your table with Gisela Graham bamboo print napkins.
 I spotted these on eBay and had to have them.
 Trouble is, they’re too nice to use!